calebhatler/calebhatler/README.md

 - 👋 Hi, I’m @calebhatler
 - 👀 I’m interested in Robotics and Automation
-- 📫 How to reach me calebhatler@letu.edu
+- 📫 How to reach me: school email